It’s National Shrimp Day. One of the easiest ways to celebrate is: Make yourself a shrimp roll.

 In the Northeast, lobster rolls are served New England-style hot dog-style buns, which have squared edges.

-Shrimp is the most popular shellfish in the U.S. Even people who don’t eat fish are known to raise their forks for the tasty shellfish.
+Shrimp is the most popular shellfish in the U.S., and the most popular seafood overall.
+Even people who don’t eat fish are known to raise their forks for the tasty shellfish.

 Thanks to shrimp farming, which supplements the wild catch, there is enough supply available year-round.